WHO WE ARE

 In 2000, Theological Horizons established its center at the Bonhoeffer House in Charlottesville, Virginia.

-Theological Horizons has expanded its programs to include the prestigious Scoper Lectures in Christian Thought, undergraduate Fellows programs supported by Lilly Endowment, Deeper Dialogues @UVA, and various national and local initiatives supporting Christians and seekers in academia.
+Theological Horizons has focused its programming around the prestigious Scoper Lectures in Christian Thought, Vintage Lunch, a welcoming weekly lunch for students and our unique undergraduate Fellows programs.
+In addition, we remain involved in various national and local initiatives supporting Christians and seekers in academia.

 “Theological Horizons is making a difference in the lives of students by giving them confidence to think through how to pursue their callings while remaining true to their faith commitments.
 The world around them tempts them to think that their private spiritual lives need to be kept out of their public academic and social lives.
 You are helping them to see how the two can, and should, come together.”